briank86/to-swing-3-0-or-not-to-swing-3-0/README.md

 10  3-0 0.540  0.470 0.689   0.191              -0.057             0.124
 11  3-1 0.470  0.373 0.689   0.134              -0.081             0.181
 12  3-2 0.373  0.000 0.689   0.053              -0.309             0.262
+(Formatted in the code part of the README)

 So interestingly enough in wOBA there is a pretty significant difference between taking on 3-0 vs. not taking.
 In this case, wOBA supports taking.
 However, OPS actually favors swinging on 3-0 albeit by a small amount.
 The reason for this comes from why wOBA was created in the first place.
 OPS undervalues OBP and therefore